MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/logging-commands.md

 > [!TIP]
 >
 > `exit 1` is optional, but is often a command you'll issue soon after an error is logged.
 If you select **Control Options: Continue on error**, then the `exit 1` will result in a partially successful build instead of a failed build.
+As an alternative, you can also use `task.logissue type=error`.

 #### Example: Log a warning about a specific place in a file